Why Catastrophic Tanker Truck Crashes Are So Dangerous

 - Chemical burns.
 Victims can suffer chemical burns that can result in disfigurement, scarring, and other medical problems.
 If there is a radioactive spill, they could become contaminated as well.

 - Rollovers.
 Tanker trucks are more likely to roll over in a crash given the hazardous substances they carry, the liquid nature of many substances, and the challenge of keeping a truck stable when not fully loaded.
 When a tanker truck rolls over, passenger vehicle victims can suffer catastrophic injuries.

 What Injuries Could You Suffer in a Tanker-Truck Wreck?

 Many of the injuries victims suffer in a tanker-truck wreck can be life-threatening.
 Some of the injuries people suffer include:

 - Back and neck injuries

 - Internal organ damage

-Contact Brauns Law Today for Help With Your Tanker-Truck Accident Claim
+Contact Brauns Law, PC Today for Help With Your Tanker-Truck Accident Claim

 As with other truck accident claims, violations of the federal regulations governing truck drivers and trucking companies could have contributed to your crash.
 Additional federal regulations must be complied with when hazardous materials are being transported by the tanker truck.
 This includes having a special endorsement on the truck driver’s commercial driver’s license and a special permit, which is sometimes called a Hazmat Safety Permit.
 You need an attorney who understands the federal rules that could have an impact on your case.
 If you were injured in an accident caused by a tanker-truck or other truck, start an online chat to schedule a free consultation with our experienced truck accident attorneys.